The Importance of Navigation?

 I have a confession to make.
 When I’m driving through cities, I tend to get lost.
-It doesn’t matter if I have driving directions printed out from Google Maps, Mapquest, Yahoo Maps, or some other map services to help guide me.
-I tend to miss signs that are hard to see, get distracted by pedestrians walking out in front of me, find myself in the middle of funeral processions, and often pull over in strange and sometimes not very safe looking places to find where I’m at, through the web on my phone.
-But, that’s not what I’m confessing to.
+It doesn’t matter if I have driving directions printed out from Google Maps, Mapquest, Yahoo Maps, or other map services to help guide me.
+As a result, I tend to miss signs that are hard to see, get distracted by pedestrians walking out in front of me.
+I find myself in the middle of funeral processions.
+I also often pull over in strange and sometimes very unsafe looking places to find where I’m at, through the web on my phone.
+But that’s not what I’m confessing to.
 This is a complaint about the importance of navigation.

 You would think that the many mapping and driving directions services on the Web would help.
 I wish they would.

-Some recent experiences relying up services like Google Maps tell me otherwise.
+Some recent experiences relying on services like Google Maps tell me otherwise.

 5. Turn left to merge onto US-301 S/US-50 W toward I-97 Continue to follow US-50 W Entering District of Columbia 27.3 mi